Safety Tips To Exercise During !

 Pay close attention to your back:

-Consuming a healthy diet is also important for maintaining balance during pregnancy.
+Consuming a healthy is also important for maintaining balance during pregnancy.

 Ensure that the diet you consume causes you to gain 25–35 pounds during the nine-month period.